FazeNCode/my-notes/Containers/Docker/Install.md

+Juice shop is used for web application pen-testing, paired with burp suite.
 ```
 docker pull bkimminich/juice-shop
 ```

-Damn Vulnerable Web application is used for web application pen-testing, such as mySQL injection,
+Damn Vulnerable Web application is used for web application pen-testing, such as mySQL injection.

 ```
 docker pull vulnerables/web-dvwa
 ```